OUR FACULTY

 Ceramics

-I started my journey with clay at age 20, and have kept at it through the years.
-I enjoy throwing pots on the wheel, and also to hand build, often combining both techniques.
-I lean towards the whimsical in my designs, but I also like my pottery to be functional.
-My current work includes animal and face mugs, elfin bells, and fanciful vases.
-I am quite focused on creating and expanding my style and approach with clay, and I also often chuckle at the collection of kooks that I like to make.
+Drew started his journey with clay at age 20, and has kept at it through the years.
+He enjoys throwing pots on the wheel, and also to hand build, often combining both techniques.
+He leans towards the whimsical in his designs, but also likes his pottery to be functional.
+His current work includes animal and face mugs, elfin bells, and fanciful vases.
+He is quite focused on creating and expanding his style and approach with clay, and also often find himself chuckling at the collection of kooks he likes to make.

 carole paddock